Here we are SPECIFICALLY looking at INADVERTENTLY discarded workout files. Then how to make them visible and then how to repair them, if possible.

 This may turn out to be a lot of work for you.
 It’s not worth the effort unless you’ve lost a really important file.
 How important can a file be in the grand scheme of things?

 To cut a long story short if your Garmin is one of the newer ones that is a MASS STORAGE DEVICE, ie a USB device that appears as a drive letter on your PC, then a file recovery utility may well work.
-But you may find that some of the super new Garmin like the 645 and Fenix 5 Plus DO NOT attach as a mass storage device…and so this method won’t work.
+But you may find that some of the new Garmins like the 645 and Fenix 5 Plus DO NOT attach as a mass storage device…and so this method won’t work (although there is a setting you can change so that you should be able to attach as a mass storage device)

 I used PIRIFORM’s RECUVA and there are a few ads pretending to be download links…carefully does it.
 It tries to install the google toolbar which you’ll be wary of .
 If you just then choose to scan and recover from the GARMIN/ACTIVITY or GARMIN/ACTIVITIES folder it will show a deleted FIT file with today’s date eg 2016-09-28-then-some-other-numbers.FIT (ie 2016 September 28th).